Sign-value notation

-A sign-value notation represents numbers using a sequence of numerals which each represent a distinct quantity, regardless of their position in the sequence.
-Sign-value notations are typically additive, subtractive, or multiplicative depending on their conventions for grouping signs together to collectively represent numbers.
+A sign-value notation is a numeral system in which the number or value represented by each symbol or sign does not depend on their position in a sequence.
+Sequential signs are typically combined in an additive, subtractive, or multiplicative manner to represent larger values by convention.

-Although the absolute value of each sign is independent of its position, the value of the sequence as a whole may depend on the order of the signs, as with numeral systems which combine additive and subtractive notation, such as Roman numerals.
+Although the absolute value of each sign is independent of its position, the value of the resulting sequence as a whole may depend on the order of the signs.
+This is the case with numeral systems which combine additive and subtractive notation, such as Roman numerals.
 There is no need for zero in sign-value notation.